 We needed someplace to sleep dry and warm.
 We wanted to be able to store basic camping supplies instead of needing to pack up the van every trip.
 We wanted to have somewhere to prepare food out of the rain and a place to escape from mosquitoes.
 And, perhaps most importantly, I wanted to go camping without having to nurse a baby all night long crouching over in a cramped damp tent.

-So, we started browsing the by and sell ads… and voila!
-We found it.
+So, we started browsing the used classified ads… and voila… we found it!

-Yep it needed a little work, and it could probably use a little more, but our 1973 Dutch Swinger meets all our current wishes!
+Yep it needed a little work, and it could probably use a lot more, but our 1973 Dutch Swinger meets all our current needs!
 And we love it!

 Nothing fancy inside this rv trailer!